Yuka-404/DS5690-Final-Project/README.md

 ![Mask Decoder Architecture](./images/fig8.png)

-This is the internal "brain" of the model that generates the masks.
-It closely follows the Transformer architecture mentioned in your syllabus.

 **Attention Mechanisms:** It uses Self-Attention (relating prompts to each other) and Cross-Attention (labeled "token to image attn" and "image to token attn") to mix the user's prompt with the image features.